 About me

-Hello!
-I am a linguistics researcher based in India.
 My research focuses on language processing in children and adults, with special attention to their comprehension of meaning in verbal communication.
-I am particularly fascinated by the intricate interplay between semantics and pragmatics in meaning interpretation.
-I study the comprehension of ubiquitous logical words, such as connectives (and, or, if-then) and quantifiers (some, all, every), and I use experimental methods to explore their processes.
+I study the comprehension of logical words, such as connectives (and, or, if-then) and quantifiers (some, all, every), and use experimental methods to study their processes.

-Logical expressions are ubiquitous in our everyday language.
-Yet much remains unknown about how they are understood in both children and adults and what factors influence their comprehension.
-Many ambiguities are yet to be resolved.
-I study logical expressions because they offer us a window into the complex relationship between language and human cognition.
-I am also interested in exploring how language and general cognitive faculties aid each other in their development in children.
+Logical expressions are ubiquitous in our everyday language, yet much remains unknown about how they are understood in both children and adults and what factors influence their comprehension.
+By studying them, I aim to explore the broader relationship between language and general cognitive faculties, especially how they aid each other during childhood development.

 When I am not working, I like to paint, arrange dry flowers, or cook some Bibimbap and enjoy an anime!